 Every kombucha maker soon wants to try new things with their kombucha.
 Continuous brew was next on my experiments to try.

 Before trying continuous brew with honey, I wanted to make sure all the effort wouldn’t go to waste.
 Hannah let me know that the kombucha SCOBY is adaptable, as I found it to be with single brew, and would quickly and effortlessly adapt to honey rather than traditionally used sugar or rapadura as the sweetener!

-What about raw honey?
+What about raw honey in kombucha?

-I broke yet another rule, and used raw honey.
+Yes, you can use raw honey to make kombucha!
+There are strict warnings against it all over, but there are also a lot of old wives tales surrounding kombucha making.
 I buy minimally processed honey from trusted sources, and more often than not, this is raw.
-I did add it to my hot tea, so likely all the enzymes were killed in that process, but still, you don’t need to be as cautious as some books claim you need to be with fermented food.
+I did add the raw honey to my hot tea, so likely all the enzymes were killed in that process.
+But still, you don’t need to be as cautious as some books claim you need to be with fermented food.

 The microorganisims in the starter culture (SCOBY in this case) are pretty hearty and adaptable.